Best controller settings for CoD Vanguard: Aim assist, sensitivity & more

-While this largely comes down to personal preference, these Vanguard controller settings are a great way to immediately hit the ground running in Call of Duty: Vanguard.
+While these settings do still largely come down to personal preference, we’ve highlighted some of the best Vanguard controller settings below that are a great way to immediately get the edge against tougher players and hit the ground running in the game.

 - Horizontal Stick Sensitivity: 6